MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/plan-for-teams-live-events.md

 - **For events produced with an external app or device** The user must be assigned a Stream license.

 > [!NOTE]
-> Teams live events is now available for US Government Cloud Community (GCC) organizations.
+> Teams live events is now available for GCCH and US Government Cloud Community (GCC) organizations.
+See [Use PowerShell to set live events policies in Microsoft Teams](../set-teams-live-events-policies-using-powershell#allow-users-to-schedule-live-events.md).

 For more information about licensing, see [Microsoft Teams add-on licensing](../teams-add-on-licensing/microsoft-teams-add-on-licensing.md).